puppygirlzone/webfishing-bans/README.md

 If you just want to be removed or report someone.
 Join the [discord](https://discord.gg/fEtGychNbd)
 # Being careful out there
-> [!CAUTION]
-> With Grincher [releasing his tools](docs/tools-release.md).
+With Grincher [releasing his tools](docs/tools-release.md).
 This list will most likely start being updated over and over again.
 Please be on the lookout for updates.
 Join the [discord](https://discord.gg/fEtGychNbd) to get pinged when the list is updated.
 # FAQ
 If you have any questions then please read [faq file](docs/faq.md) to see if your question is answered there.
 # DISCLAIMER